Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Debiased parametric bootstrap via indirect inference

 \subsection{Indirect estimators}

-The underlying principle of the indirect estimator is to fix the ``random seeds'' for synthetic data generation and find the parameter generating the synthetic statistics most similar to the observed statistic.
+The underlying principle of the indirect estimator is to fix the ``random seeds'' for synthetic data generation and find the parameter that generates synthetic statistics most similar to the observed statistic.
 We describe the indirect estimator with additional consideration of the DP mechanisms used in releasing the observed statistic.

 Similar to the data generating equation in PB, we assume that the dataset is $D:=G(\theta^*, u)$ where $\theta^* \in \Theta \subseteq \mathbb{R}^q$ is an unknown parameter, $u$ is the source of uncertainty following a known distribution $F_u$ that does not depend on $\theta$, and $G$ is a deterministic function.
 Let $s\in \mathbb{B} \subseteq \mathbb{R}^p$ be the released statistic calculated from $D$ by minimizing a criterion $\rho_n$, i.e.,